Emsley1d/Interview_Exercise/README.md

 ![dan emsley employee and date](/Images/Screenshot%202023-05-07%20at%2016.47.57.png)

-but searching by the below does not currently work:
+However, searching by the below does not currently work:

 * job type
 * date
 * date and job type
+* all fields empty (to return all timesheets)

 #

-## Reminders
+## Reminders/things to fix:

 * What can be deleted; .htaccess, vendor files etc?
 As no longer using Smarty.
 * Why are empty entries created in employees/job_types when an entry is added to the other table?
 * Possible registration/login options.
 * Though CSS isn't my priority (I would rather focus on the functionality as it is more difficult) it would be nice to find a PHP library to improve the appearance of the forms.
 * Get the calculate time taken function working.
+* When a new job type is added the success message "employee succesfully aqdded" appears.
 * Potentially add a delete button to the report page to allow users to delete records.